MarcelGarus/server/blog/draft compact-structs.md

 - Sorting fields by increasing size is not optimal:
   `embed:<div id="incSize"></div><script>incSize.innerHTML = buildSvg([{kind: "field", name: "size 5, al. 4", size: 5}, {kind: "padding", size: 3}, {kind: "field", name: "size 8, alignment 4", size: 8}])</script>`

-Even though I haven't proven it, I suspect this problem is NP-complete – it feels a bit similar to bin-packing.
+Even though I haven't proven it, I suspect this problem is NP-complete – it feels a bit similar to [bin-packing](https://en.wikipedia.org/wiki/Bin_packing_problem).

-So, what to do?
+Perhaps it helps that the alignments are always powers of two?

+I took the hacky route:
-First of all, I noticed that lots of structs contain `mar:Int`s and pointers or other structs that only contain `mar:Int`s and pointers – those cause the maximum alignment to be 8 and because their size is a multiple of 8, I can safely move them to front of the struct.
+First, I noticed that lots of structs only contain `mar:Int`s and pointers and other structs that only contain `mar:Int`s and pointers – those cause the maximum alignment to be 8 and because their size is a multiple of 8, I can safely move them to front of the struct.
 For the (often few) remaining fields, I just bruteforce 1000 permutations and choose the best one.
-This feels wrong and hacky, but seems to work out in practice.

 In another language of mine, [Plum](/plum), I place fields from regularly-shaped ones to irregularly-shaped ones – first, fields where the size is a multiple of 8, then fields where the size is a multiple of 4, then 2, then 1.
 I also don't append a field at the end of the struct if it fits in a padding hole before.